Dealer trying to flush drugs down toilet thwarted by police

 Jennon Killick, 21, had been running a Class A county drugs line in Swindon.

-Police body-worn camera footage shows officers entering Killick’s property using a warrant on 20 November 2025, where they found him trying to dispose of drugs in the bathroom.
+Police body-worn camera footage shows officers entering Killick’s property in Oldlands Walk, Park South, using a warrant on 20 November 2025, where they found him trying to dispose of drugs in the bathroom.
 The raid was carried out by the Swindon Local Policing Tasking Team.

 Killick was charged with being concerned in the supply of crack cocaine and was remanded into custody.
 He was jailed for three years and four months after pleading guilty at a hearing at Swindon Crown Court last month.